 Anyway, living with my eldest sister and her family, I realized that every family has their problems and pressures.
 Sometimes I would wake up at night and hear them arguing with each other about money.
 Taking in a teen isn’t without cost.

 I knew that I needed to chip in.
 I picked up many babysitting gigs and even braided the hair of a few ladies on the street.
-For a couple years, french braids were at the height of fashion and, I could braid.
+For a couple years, French braids were at quite trendy and, I could braid.
 Layla, my red-headed friend who had moved away had taught me.
-I would charge $10 – $20 for a braid and that was a lot at that time.
-The ladies would gladly pay me because their long hair would be up and out of their way for days in a good braid and, they could go out on the town with hubby and be in style.
+I would charge up to twenty bucks for a braid and that was quite a lot at that time.
+The ladies would gladly pay me because their long hair, also trendy at that time, would be up and out of their way for days in a good braid and, they could go out on the town with hubby and be in style.

-Eva took me down to enroll in the Catholic High School for grade ten.
+Eva took me down to enroll in the Catholic Central (CCH) for grade ten.
 I would take the bus every day.
 The bus stop was only a minute away.
-The problem was, going to Catholic High was going to be a huge change.
+The problem was, going to CCH was going to be a huge change.
 I had been going to St. Joe’s in Barrie with its 163 students.
-2000 students went to Catholic Central High in London.
+2000 students went to CCH in London.
 It was huge.
 I was completely lost there.
 I had been a total jock at St. Joe’s.
 On every team.
 Excelling at almost all my subjects.
 Known by all.

 At CCH it was a different story.
 I didn’t make the basketball team.
 I just could not believe it.
 I went to the coach and begged my way onto the team.
 She told me I would likely ride the bench all season.
 I said, ‘I don’t care.
 Please let me play.
 I will not survive here without basketball.’